Automattic/wp-calypso/packages/calypso-build/README.md

 ## Advanced Usage: Use own Babel Config

 It is also possible to customize how Babel transpiles a project.
-Simply add a `babel.config.js` to your project's root (i.e. the location you call `npm run build` from), and the build tool will pick it up over its own `babel.config.js` to transpile your project.
+Simply add a `babel.config.js` to your project's root (i.e. the location you call `yarn run build` from), and the build tool will pick it up over its own `babel.config.js` to transpile your project.

 To extend the default behavior provided by `@automattic/calypso-build`, you can use presets found in its `babel/` directory, and add your own presets and/or plugins, e.g.